Waist of maps measured via Urysohn width: Waist of maps with fibers of bounded complexity

 We use the word \emph{polyhedron} to refer to a topological space admitting a structure of a finite simplicial complex (together with rectilinear structure on each simplex), though we do not usually specify this structure.
 We say a continuous map $X \to Y$ of polyhedra is a \emph{piecewise linear map}, or a \emph{PL map}, if it is simplicial for some fine simplicial structures on $X$ and $Y$.

-We use the words \emph{riemannian polyhedron} for a polyhedron endowed with a smooth riemannian metric on each maximal simplex, so that the metrics on adjacent simplices match in restriction to their common face.
+A polyhedron with a metric space structure (giving the same topology) will be called a \emph{metric polyhedron}.
+For example, it could be a polyhedron endowed with a smooth riemannian metric on each maximal simplex, so that the metrics on adjacent simplices match in restriction to their common face.

 For a map $f: X \to Y$, we sometimes denote the preimage $f^{-1}(A)$ of a subset $A \subset Y$ by $X_A$, if there is no confusion and $f$ is understood from the context.
 If $X$ and $A \subset Y$ are polyhedra, and $f$ is a PL map, then $X_A$ is naturally a polyhedron.
-If additionally $X$ is riemannian, then $X_A$ is riemannian as well.
+If additionally $X$ is metric, then $X_A$ is metric as well (with the extrinsic metric).

 \begin{definition} We measure the \emph{topological complexity} using the first Betty number.
-For a space $X$, we set $\tc(X) = \rk H_1(X)$.
+For a space $X$, we set $\tc(X) = \rk H_1(X; \mathbb{Z}) = \dim H_1(X; \mathbb{Q})$.
 For a map $f: X \to Y$, we set $\tc(f) = \sup\limits_{y \in Y} \tc(X_y)$. \end{definition}

+\begin{remark} In fact, the estimates~\ref{lem:inter},~\ref{lem:parainter},~\ref{thm:waist},~\ref{lem:intersimplex} of this section hold in a stronger form, with $\tc(\cdot)$ replaced by a smaller quantity.
+Namely, we define $\tc'(X)$ as the largest number of linearly independent classes in $H^1(X; \mathbb{Q})$ with pairwise zero cup-products.
+Similarly, for a map $f: X \to Y$, we set $\tc'(f) = \sup\limits_{y \in Y} \tc'(X_y)$.
+We formulate our results with $\tc(\cdot)$ for simplicity, but in the proofs we indicate the adjustments needed if we use $\tc'(\cdot)$. \end{remark}